 - Fluorouracil cream is also sometimes used to treat other skin conditions such as viral warts.

-- Apply a thin layer of fluorouracil cream with a cotton bud to the affected area only.
+- Use your fingertip or a cotton bud to apply a thin layer of cream to the affected area only.

 - Wash your hands thoroughly after applying fluorouracil cream, even if you have used gloves.

-- If you have widespread sun-damage divide the affected area into smaller areas and to complete treatment in one area before moving on to the next.
+- Large areas: If you have widespread sun-damage divide the affected area into smaller areas and complete treatment in one area before moving on to the next.
 This will help make the treatment reaction more tolerable.
 Your doctor will provide further advice about this.

-- You can apply moisturisers and/or make-up as part of your usual skin care routine, after 20 minutes of applying fluorouracil cream.
+- Applying other topical products: You can apply moisturisers and/or make-up as part of your usual skin care routine, 20 minutes after applying fluorouracil cream.

-- Do not apply apply fluorouracil cream on broken or sunburnt skin.
+- Do not apply fluorouracil cream on broken or sunburnt skin.

 - Take care not to get the cream in your eyes and nostrils or on your lips.